0dpe/Linux-Journey/README.md

      };
    }
    ```
    The input is the nixpkgs unstable channel, the git repository.
-The output is `nixosConfigurations` of `ZHAN`. `ZHAN` is my hostname; with "flakes" experimental feature enabled, [`# nixos-rebuild switch`](https://nixos.wiki/wiki/Nixos-rebuild#with_Flakes "NixOS Wiki") by default looks for the file `/etc/nixos/flake.nix` and builds the `nixosConfigurations` item matching the current hostname of the OS.
+The output is `nixosConfigurations` of `ZHAN`. `ZHAN` is my hostname; with the flakes experimental feature enabled, [`# nixos-rebuild switch`](https://nixos.wiki/wiki/Nixos-rebuild#with_Flakes "NixOS Wiki") by default looks for the file `/etc/nixos/flake.nix` and builds the `nixosConfigurations` item matching the current hostname of the OS.
 To specify a different flake directory and hostname, use `# nixos-rebuild switch --flake /path/to/flake#hostname`. `configuration.nix` is included; `.` is a navigation shortcut for the current directory (on a side note, `..` is the *parent* directory).
 1. Connect to internet.
 Use `# nixos-rebuild switch`.
 Wait a few minutes.\
    A `flake.lock` file is generated in `/etc/nixos`; use `$ ls` to see `configuration.nix  flake.lock  flake.nix  hardware-configuration.nix`.